FabienCoutant/SparkUp/docs/contracts/Escrow.md

 # Escrow

-The Campaign factory is used for the deployment of new campaign
+The Escrow is used to store the fees coming from succeed campaign

-> Inherit of for the CampaignFactory Interface

 ## Contents
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->